Evidence Summary

-The Cure Violence Approach has the strongest evidence of effectiveness for violence prevention.
-Today, there are eight evaluations and more than a dozen studies and reports showing a large impact on violence.
+The Cure Violence Approach has been proven effective, with eight evaluations and more than a dozen studies and reports.

 Cure Violence Results